-The analysis of government efforts for women's safety from a budgetary and governance lens makes it necessary to examine the adequacy of public expenditure in Delhi and the implications of the complex governance architecture on efforts to enhance women's safety.
+The analysis of government efforts for women's safety from a budgetary and governance lens makes its necessary to examine the adequacy of public expenditure in Delhi and the implications of the complex governance architecture on efforts to enhance women's safety.
 This section traces the concerns discussed in the previous sections, to the gaps in the domain of governance and fiscal policy.
 It also identifies specific changes that could address these challenges.

 Governance architecture: Delhi's governance architecture is distinct because it functions as a Union Territory with a legislature.
 As the capital of the country, the Union Government has a substantial role in the governance of Delhi; the functions of policing, law and order, and land are outside the jurisdiction of the GNCTD.
-Apart from the Union Government and GNCTD, Delhi has five municipal bodies.
-Altogether, Delhi's governance structure is complex and characterised by a multitude of agencies across the three levels of government which are required to coordinate in a range of sectors.
+Apart from the Union Government and GNCTD, Delhi has five municipal corporations.
+Altogether, Delhi's governance structure is complex and characterised by a multitude of agencies across the three levels of governments which are required to coordinate in a range of sectors.
 From a governance perspective, this makes the task of ensuring women's safety a challenging one.

 Fiscal architecture: The unique administrative architecture of Delhi also lends it a unique fiscal architecture.
 What stands out in the case of Delhi is the sizable spending by the Union Government and the municipal corporations, which together comprises close to 50 percent of the total government spending in Delhi.
-Though the per capita expenditure by GNCTD at Rs.
-24,093 in 2017-18 (BE) is higher than several states, states like Chhattisgarh, Karnataka, Kerala and Himachal Pradesh have significantly higher per capita expenditure.
-The relatively higher combined per capita expenditure by GNCTD, DDA and Delhi Police (DDA and Delhi Police being under the Union Government) at Rs.
-31,505 and total per capita expenditure at Rs.
-46,350 in 2017-18 (BE) may lead us to infer that the scope to increase government spending in Delhi is limited.
+The per capita expenditure by GNCTD, and combined per capita expenditure by GNCTD, DDA and Delhi Police (functions for which expenditure is incurred by the

+Union Government) was Rs.
+24,062 and Rs.
+31,495 in 2016-17 (BE) respectively.
+This expenditure is higher than other states.
+Such relatively high expenditure can cause us to infer that the scope to increase government spending in Delhi is limited.

-However, as a proportion of Gross State Domestic Product (GSDP), expenditure by GNCTD is only 7 percent, while the combined expenditure by GNCTD, DDA and Delhi Police is 9 percent in 2017-18 (BE).
-Even total budgetary spending by all tiers of government, at 13.2 percent of GSDP is lower than budgetary spending in other states.
+However, as a proportion of Gross State Domestic Product (GSDP), expenditure by GNCTD stood at 8.3 percent while the combined expenditure by GNCTD, DDA and Delhi Police was 14.1 percent in 2016-17 (BE).
+Even total budgetary spending, by all tiers of government, was 16.1 percent of GSDP, lower than budgetary spending in other states.
 Hence, it is argued that there is scope to increase the fiscal space in Delhi.
 Among other measures, this could be achieved through better Value-Added Tax (VAT) compliance and increasing the grants-in-aid in lieu of central taxes to Delhi, which have remained stagnant at Rs.
 325 crore since 2001-02.
 This would provide the government with increased resources to undertake more substantive interventions in general, and for women's safety in particular.